lluan444/kube-linter/laura-notes.md

 ## Laura's Notes on Add a New Template and Its Checks##

-The base approach is to pick an merged and use it as an example to learn how to develop a template and the checks.
+The base approach is to pick a merged PR and use it as an example to learn how to develop a template and the checks.
 See the following two PR examples.

 https://github.com/stackrox/kube-linter/pull/191